top of page

 BIOGRAPHY

-The Duo has performed in numerous concert venues, such as the Edsberg Castle in Stockholm (Sweden), Edinburgh Society of Musicians (UK), ORF Radiokulturhaus in Vienna (Austria), Archdiocese of Glasgow (UK), Palace of the Grand Dukes of Lithuania in Vilnius (Lithuania).
-They have been invited multiple times to perform in New York City: twice at the New York University’s “Casa Italiana Zerilli-Marimò”, at the Italian Cultural Institute and in collaboration with the Consulate General of Lithuania.
+They have performed in numerous prestigious venues, including Edsberg Slott in Stockholm, the Edinburgh Society of Musicians, the ORF Radiokulturhaus in Vienna, the Archdiocese of Glasgow, and the Palace of the Grand Dukes of Lithuania in Vilnius.
+They have been invited several times to perform in New York, at Casa Italiana Zerilli-Marimò of New York University, at the Italian Cultural Institute, and in collaboration with the Consulate General of Lithuania.

-Prizewinners at numerous international chamber music competitions, recent awards include: VIII International Stasys VainiÅ«nas Competition in Vilnius (2nd prize, with 1st not assigned); Pesaro International Chamber Music Competition (1st prize); Magliano Sabina International Chamber Music Competition (1st prize and Avos Chamber Music Prize); “Francesco Cilea” Competition (2nd prize with 1st not assigned, and Audience Prize); Gottfried Von Einem Prize at ISA Competition in Reichenau (Austria).
+The Duo has won prizes in numerous international chamber music competitions, including the 8th Stasys Vainiūnas International Competition in Vilnius (2nd prize, with first prize not awarded); the “Città di Pesaro” International Music Competition (1st prize); the first edition of the Giovanni Guglielmo Prize, Chamber Music Competition “Città di Magliano Sabina” (1st prize and Avos Chamber Music Special Prize); the “Francesco Cilea” Competition (2nd prize, with first prize not awarded, and Audience Prize); and the special prize for the best performance of a work by Gottfried von Einem at the ISA Festival 2018 organized by MDW University (Vienna).

 (c) Andrej Grilc-08468.jpg